Create Outlook add-ins for read forms

 View a meeting item in which the user is the organizer (RTM release of Outlook 2013 and Exchange 2013 only).

 In each of these read scenarios, Outlook activates add-ins when their activation conditions are fulfilled, and users can choose and open activated add-ins in the add-in bar in the Reading Pane or read inspector.
-Figure 1 shows the Bing Maps add-in activated and opened as the user is reading a message that contains a geographic address.
+The following figure shows the Bing Maps add-in activated and opened as the user is reading a message that contains a geographic address.

 Types of add-ins available in read mode

 Read add-ins can be any combination of the following types.

 API features available to read add-ins